cbisiere/tiny-prolog2/README.md

 The program was initially developed in [Turbo Pascal 3](https://en.wikipedia.org/wiki/Turbo_Pascal#Version_3) (TP3).
 Turbo Pascal 3.02A is [provided](https://web.archive.org/web/20101124092418/http://edn.embarcadero.com/article/20792) to the Borland community free of charge, as a [zip file](https://web.archive.org/web/20110815014726/http://altd.embarcadero.com/download/museum/tp302.zip).

-I chose to maintain compatibility with TP3.
-Because why not.
+I tried to maintain compatibility with TP3.
 So, no classes, and a few restrictions on the syntax.
 Workarounds had to be implemented for the most annoying limitations, namely 16-bit integers and 255-char strings.
+(For now, TP4 is needed as TP3 compilation triggers a memory overflow.)

-You may use a FreeDOS box to install TP3, compile `Main.pas` and run the Prolog interpreter.
+You may use a FreeDOS box to install Turbo Pascal, compile `Main.pas` and run the Prolog interpreter.

 ### Free Pascal Compiler

-To compile the interpreter with the [Free Pascal Compiler](https://en.wikipedia.org/wiki/Free_Pascal) (FPC), edit `src/Main.pas`, changing the compiler directive `{$I TP3.pas }` into `{$I FPC.pas }`.
+To compile the interpreter with the [Free Pascal Compiler](https://en.wikipedia.org/wiki/Free_Pascal) (FPC), edit `src/Main.pas`, changing the compiler directive `{$I TP3.pas}` (or `{$I TP4.pas}`) into `{$I FPC.pas}`.
 Then run FPC in Turbo Pascal mode:

 ```bash
 fpc -Mtp -FE. -otprolog2 src/Main.pas